 There are several types of teeth.
 Incisors are the squarish, sharp-edged teeth in the front of the mouth.
 There are four on the bottom and four on the top.
 On either side of the incisors are the sharp canines.
 The upper canines are sometimes called eyeteeth or cuspids.
 Behind the canines are the premolars, or bicuspids.
 There are two sets, or four premolars, in each jaw.

 The molars, situated behind the premolars, have points and grooves.
 There are 12 molars — three sets in each jaw called the first, second, and third molars.
-The third molars are the wisdom teeth, thought by some to have evolved thousands of years ago when human diets consisted of mostly raw foods that required extra chewing power.
+The third molars are the wisdom teeth, thought by some to have evolved thousands of years ago when human had larger jaws and ate mostly raw foods that required extra chewing power.
 But because they can crowd out the other teeth or cause problems like pain or infection, a dentist might need to remove them.

 Human teeth are made up of four different types of tissue: pulp, dentin, enamel, and cementum.
 The pulp is the innermost portion of the tooth and consists of connective tissue, nerves, and blood vessels, which nourish the tooth.
 The pulp has two parts — the pulp chamber, which lies in the crown, and the root canal, which is in the root of the tooth.
 Blood vessels and nerves enter the root through a small hole in its tip and extend through the canal into the pulp chamber.